jerryntom/sleep_study_excel_analysis/README.md

 # sleep_study_excel_analysis
-Analysis of small sleep study
+Analysis of a small sleep study

+Initial questions:
+1. What's the average duration of sleep for individual?
+2. Does individual eat breakfast?
+3. Does individual use phone 30 minutes before bedtime?
+4. How sleeping amount influences tiredness during day?
+5. How using phone 30 minutes before bedtime influences tiredness during day?
+6. How eating breakfast influences tiredness during day?